Low regularity solutions of two-dimensional compressible Euler equations with dynamic vorticity: Introduction

 In the irrotational case, the compressible Euler equations can be reduced to a special quasilinear wave equation.
 For general quasilinear wave equations, it can be stated as

 where $\phi$ is a scalar function, $d=(\partial_t, \partial_1, \partial_2, \cdots, \partial_n)$, and $h(\phi)$ a Lorentzian metric depending on $\phi$, and $q$ a quadratic term of $d \phi$.
 Set the initial data $(\phi_0, \phi_1) \in H^s(\mathbb{R}^n) \times H^{s-1}(\mathbb{R}^n)$.
 By using classical energy methods and Sobolev imbeddings, Hughes-Kato-Marsden \cite{HKM} proved the local well-posedness of the problem \eqref{qwe} for $ s>\frac{n}{2}+1$.
-Ifrim-Tataru \cite{IT1} studied this reslut for quasilinear hyperbolic equations by using the frequency envelope approach, where the frequency envelope is introduced by Tao \cite{Tao}.
-On the other side, Lindblad \cite{L} constructed some counterexamples for \eqref{qwe} when $s={\frac{7}{4}}, n=2$ or $s=2,n=3$.
-There is a gap between the result \cite{HKM} and \cite{L}.
+Ifrim-Tataru \cite{IT1} studied this result for quasilinear hyperbolic equations by using the frequency envelope approach, where the frequency envelope is first introduced by Tao \cite{Tao1}.
+On the other side, Lindblad \cite{L} constructed some counterexamples for \eqref{qwe} when $s=2,n=3$.
+For $s={\frac{7}{4}}, n=2$, a 2D counterexample was constructed by Ohlman \cite{Oman}.
+There is a gap between the result \cite{HKM} and \cite{L,Oman}.
 To lower the regularity of the initial data, one may seek a type of space-time estimates of $d \phi$, namely, Strichartz estimates.
 Of course there are several steps to obtain the sharp Strichartz estimates for \eqref{qwe}.
 The first natural idea is to consider the the wave equation with variable coefficients